WebKit/WebKit/Source/bmalloc/libpas/Documentation.md

 6. The scavenger.
 Libpas performs a bunch of periodic bookkeeping tasks in a scavenger thread.
 This includes, but is not limited to, returning memory to the OS.
 7. Megapages and page header tables.
-Libpas has multiple clever tricks for rapidly identifying which kind of heap an object belogs to.
+Libpas has multiple clever tricks for rapidly identifying which kind of heap an object belongs to.
 This includes an arithmetic hack called megapages and some lock-free hashtables.
 8. The enumerator.
 Libpas supports malloc heap enumeration APIs.
 9. The basic configuration template, used to create the `bmalloc_heap` API that is used as a replacement for all of bmalloc's functionality.